aidantr/FuzzyCRegression.jl/docs/src/theory.md

 # Fuzzy C-Regression

-Fuzzy C-Regression, or FCR, is a method for estimating heaterogeneous effects in settings with grouped patterns of heterogeneity.
-It can be used to estimate "grouped fixed effects," which are simply a constant term for each group, as well as heterogeneous coefficients on independent variables.
+Fuzzy C-Regression, or FCR, is a method for estimating heterogeneous effects in settings with grouped patterns of heterogeneity.
+It extends the "Fuzzy C-Means" clustering algorithm to regression settings.

+FCR can be used to estimate "grouped fixed effects" (simply a constant term for each group) as well as heterogeneous coefficients on independent variables.

 ## FCR objective function
 Consider a linear model with grouped heterogeneity: